reimagen/reimagen-website/README.md

 This generates an optimized production bundle in `dist/`.

-## Roadmap
+## Deployment

-- Add more AI product case studies and live demos
-- Expand the generative media gallery with themed collections
-- Publish reusable prompt libraries and starter templates
-- Integrate richer analytics and contact/social flows
+The site builds as a static bundle via Vite.
+Hosting targets Netlify, Vercel, or any static host that can serve the `dist/` directory.
+Configure environment variables (if any) through your hosting provider’s dashboard.

 ## Notes

-This project was originally bootstrapped with the React + Vite template.
-For advanced configuration or deeper Vite usage, see the official docs: https://vitejs.dev/guide/
+Bootstrapped with the React + Vite template.
+Refer to the Vite docs for advanced configuration: https://vitejs.dev/guide/